 The cell tower companies know this – and take advantage of it.
 Can you believe that in 2016, the three largest cell carriers generated a whopping $12 billion in revenue, but paid a measly 16% of it to property owners for cell tower rentals?

 The culprit here is – undervalued cell tower negotiations.

 How to fix it?
 Don’t make the mistake of doing it alone.
 You need an expert negotiator at your side.
-At Tower Genius, we’ve handled thousands of cell tower lease buyout negotiations and provide our clients with the most up to date cell tower lease buyout information.
-We can help in levelling the playing field, so that you don’t end up drawing the short stick!
+At Tower Genius, we’ve handled thousands of cell tower lease buyout negotiations and provide our clients with the most up-to-date cell tower lease buyout information.
+We can help in leveling the playing field so that you don’t end up drawing the short stick!

 Tip #2: Do Not Rush

 You might have heard the old saying, “Everything comes to those who are patient.”
 When it’s time to renew your cell tower lease or sign a new contract, make sure to take your time.
 Most cell tower companies pressurize you to sign the contract by dangling false deadlines.
 They intimidate you into accepting an offer by saying that it’s applicable only for a limited time.